-People feel all sorts of things when they hear their child is going to become a parent at a young age.
+People feel many things when they hear their teenage child is going to become a parent.

 On the other hand, you might think it’s wonderful and feel excited about becoming a grandparent.

 Mixed feelings are normal.
 Your feelings might change over time, especially as the time of birth comes closer – or they might not.

 Your feelings are important, but during a teenage pregnancy, you might sometimes need to focus more on supporting your teenage daughter or son.

 When the time is right, starting a conversation about feelings that come up during the pregnancy can be good for your relationship with your child.

 Your child is probably going through some intense and mixed feelings about the pregnancy and becoming a parent.

 If the pregnancy is planned, your child might be looking forward to parenthood.
 But if the pregnancy isn’t planned, your child might be worried about telling you and finding out how you feel.
 There’s also the worry about what extended family and other people will think – now and after the baby is born.

 Young people who become parents often experience judgmental attitudes from peers at school and other people in their lives.
 If your child knows he or she can come to you for support, it might help with coping.